 The code to graphics converter is a tool designed for automatic translation of VHDL or Verilog source code into block and state diagrams.
 It analyzes VHDL, Verilog, or EDIF source files and generates one or more block diagram files depending on the number of design entities, modules, or cells found in the analyzed file.
 The resulting block diagram files can be automatically attached to a design.

-This tool offers a number of features to effectively debug errors and verify the behavior of the design.
-The interactive debugging features included are HDL Syntax Checking, Source Code Tracing (Trace Into, Trace Over, Trace Out, Trace Over Transition), Breakpoints Insertion, Block Diagram Graphical Debugging and State Machine Graphical Debugging.
-Multiple windows to view simulation results are also available including List (Delta) Viewer, Watch Window, Processes Window, Waveform Viewer, Dataflow Window and Call Stack Window.
+Aldec simulators offer a number of features to effectively debug errors and verify the behavior of the design.
+Active-HDL interactive debugging features include Source Code Tracing, Breakpoints Insertion, Block Diagram Graphical Debugging and State Machine Graphical Debugging.
+Multiple windows to view simulation results are also available from Active-HDL including List (Delta) Viewer, Watch Window, Processes Window, Waveform Viewer, Dataflow Window and Call Stack Window.
+Riviera-PRO is the advanced verification platform offering debugging capabilities at different levels of abstraction.
+The tool features UVM Toolbox, UVM Graph, Class Viewer, Transaction Streams, Plot and Image Viewers for debugging at higher level of abstraction and interactive debugging tools like Code Tracing, Waveform, Dataflow, FSM Window, Coverage, Assertions, Memory Visualization Capabilities for the lower level abstraction.

-Post Simulation Debug is a very useful feature that allows simulation a project in the "off-line" mode (without a connection to the simulator).
+Post Simulation Debug is a very useful feature that allows debugging a project in the "off-line" mode (without a connection to the simulator).
 The engineer can perform only one regular simulation to collect the post-simulation data and then analyze the design as many times as needed in the post-simulation mode.
-Moreover, the engineer can share results of the simulation with others as well as use post-simulation files prepared by someone else on a different computer.
+Moreover, the engineer can share results of the simulation with others as well as use post-simulation files prepared by anyone on a different computer.

 Waveform Viewer is a tool designed to display simulation results in the form of graphical waveforms.
-During simulation, the simulation kernel outputs waveforms for previously selected signals, static variables (shared variables and variables defined in processes), nets, and registers in the Waveform Viewer/Editor window.
+During simulation, the simulation kernel outputs waveforms for selected signals and variables in the Waveform Viewer/Editor window.
+Waveform Viewer/Editor includes a number of useful features like Cursors, Virtual Objects, Transactions, Assertions, Analog Representation, Comparison and Signal Navigator.
 Waveforms can be re-applied as test vectors to signals and nets during subsequent simulation runs.
-Waveforms can be printed or exported into a PDF or HTML to be used for documentation.
+Comments and marks can be inserted into the waveforms and then can be printed or exported into a PDF or HTML for documentation purpose.

-Code Coverage is a debugging tool that allows users to check how satisfactory the source code has been developed.
-Code Coverage checks how much HDL statements from a testbench are executed during the simulation, and how much elements in the HDL design have been verified.
+Code Coverage is a debugging tool that aids the verification process.
 Code Coverage is also used to support Elemental Analysis, an advanced verification approach described in RTCA/DO-254 Appendix B 3.3.1.
+Aldec simulators allow verifying source code with the following coverage tools:

 Toggle Coverage is a program that measures a design activity within terms of changes of signal logic values.
 Toggle Coverage creates a report that provides information: whether monitored signals were initialized, whether monitored signals experienced rising and/or falling edges, and the number of rising and falling edges during the simulation session.
 The report helps verify the quality of stimulus and locate non-active structures of the design.
 Signals that were not initialized during the simulation or are not exercised properly by the testbench can be easily identified.